prisma/prisma/TESTING.md

 `_matrix.ts` file defines parameters for generating test suites.
 It can have as many parameters as necessary, but at minimum, it should define at least one provider.

-This matrix defines 2 test suites: one for SQLite provider and one for MongoDB, while also providing a corresponding ID string for each provider:
+This example matrix defines 2 test suites: one for the SQLite provider and one for MongoDB, while also providing a corresponding ID string for each provider:

 ```ts
 import { defineMatrix } from '../_utils/defineMatrix'